Noctis/kickstart-app/docs/HTTP.md

 implementing the `Psr\Http\Server\MiddlewareInterface` (see: [PSR-15](https://www.php-fig.org/psr/psr-15/))
 interface.

-Kickstart offers the `Noctis\KickStart\Http\Middleware\AbstractMiddleware` abstract class which implements the aforementioned interface, and offers a basic pass-through implementation of the `process()` method.

 If you do not wish for the route to utilize any middleware, you should simply omit that last constructor argument or declare it as an empty array (`[]`).